gajus/slonik/README.md

 ```

 As evident by the history of the data leaks, this happens more often than anyone would like to admit.
 This is especially a big risk in Node.js community, where predominant number of developers are coming from frontend and have not had training working with RDBMSes.
-Therefore, one the key selling points of Slonik is that it adds multiple layers of protection to prevent unsafe handling of user-input.
+Therefore, one of the key selling points of Slonik is that it adds multiple layers of protection to prevent unsafe handling of user-input.

 To begin with, Slonik does not allow to run plain-text queries.